 When compared to amalgam fillings, composite resins result in fewer instances of tooth sensitivity.
 This is because the resin helps insulate the tooth against hot and cold temperatures.
 However, it is important to note that there may be some mild tooth sensitivity immediately following the insertion of the filling.

 If you have composite fillings, they can be repaired if they start to degrade.
 This means that if our dentist notices a degradation in the structure of the filling or the filling is accidentally damaged by excessive chewing or teeth grinding, our dentist can clean the area and repair the filling.

-7. Composite resin fillings can be used to replace your old amalgam fillings.
+7. Can be used to replace your old amalgam fillings.

 Composite Resin Fillings at Artistic Touch Dentistry

-To learn more about our dental services and to schedule an appointment, call us at 321-724-1400.
+To learn more about our composite resin fillings or to schedule an appointment, call us at 321-724-1400.